-- Medical bills, therapy, and prescription receipts
+- Medical cost, therapy, and prescription receipts also future medical expenses

 - Out-of-pocket expenses such as rental car payments

-- Lost wages (current and future)
+- Lost earnings (current and future)

 - Property damage, such as to your car or truck.

-Insurance companies use a multiplier range to calculate your personal injury claim, but the settlement calculator does not provide the exact amount your accident claim is worth.
+Insurance companies use a multiplier range to calculate your personal injury lawsuit, but the settlement calculator does not provide the exact amount your accident claim is worth.
 The pain and suffering calculator will give you an estimate and a range that your possible injury settlement will fall in.

 This injury settlement calculator multiplies your pain and suffering anywhere from 1 to 5 times, and even higher in serious injury cases.
 The multiple can be adjusted up or down depending on the severity and length of time your discomfort continues.

-The Multiplier Rule Of Thumb
+The Multiplier Method Rule Of Thumb

-The multiplier for your car accident settlement calculator for minor injuries, such as sprains or whiplash is usually to multiply by 1½ to 3 times the amount of medical bills.
+The multiplier for your auto accident settlement calculator for minor injuries, such as sprains or whiplash is usually to multiply by 1½ to 3 times the amount of medical bills.
 The multiplier for more serious injuries, such as broken bones or herniated disks, is 3 to 5 times the amount of medical bills.

-Severe or disabling permanent injuries, such as a traumatic loss of vision, brain injury, or debilitating loss of mobility, are usually multiplied by 5 times; however, an automobile accident or serious injury that tragically leaves you in a wheelchair, or with disfiguring scars, or even the death of a loved one, may be multiplied by up to 10 times.
+These types of damages with severe or disabling permanent injuries, such as a traumatic loss of vision, brain injury, or debilitating loss of mobility, are usually multiplied by 5 times; however, an automobile accident or serious injury that tragically leaves you in a wheelchair, or with disfiguring scars, or even the death of a loved one, may be multiplied by up to 10 times.